holepunchto/pear-inspect/README.md

 ## Methods

-### new Inspector({ inspector, dhtServer = null, keyPair = null, filename = null })
+### new Inspector({ inspector, dhtServer = null, inspectorKey = null, filename = null })

 Creates new Inspector that will be able to inspect the process it's currently running.

-If `filename` is omitted then it will be set to `require.main.filename`
+If `filename` is omitted then it will be set to `require.main.filename`.

 #### async .enable()

-Enables inspection, creates a `hyperdht` server and returns a keypair.
+Enables inspection, creates a `hyperdht` server and returns `inspectorKey`.

 If a `dhtServer` was passed, then it just attaches a 'connection' handler.
-If `keyPair` was passed, then this is used when creating the `hyperdht` server.
+If `inspectorKey` was passed, then this is used as a seed to generate a key pair which is then used for creating the `hyperdht` server.

 #### async .disable()